iossifovlab/gpf/userdocs/administration/getting_started.rst

 The GPF system is distributed as an Anaconda package using the `conda` package manager.

-If you do not have a working version of Anaconda or Miniconda you need to install one.
+If you do not have a working version of Anaconda or Miniconda, you must install one.
 We recommended using a Miniconda version.

 Go to the Miniconda